Child Development and Parenting

 - Your child will begin losing baby teeth when they are about 5 or 6.
 Some of your child’s baby teeth will not fall out until they are about 12.

 - Have your child brush their teeth two times each day.
 An adult should help your child brush one of these times.
 It’s best if the adult helps with the bedtime brushing.
 Your child can go first and then you can take a turn, making sure to get all of their teeth clean.
-Use a pea-size amount of toothpaste with fluoride for kids over 3.
+Use a pea-size amount of toothpaste with fluoride for kids age 3 and older.

-- Each day, floss between your child’s teeth that touch each other.
+- Starting around age 3, floss between your child’s teeth that touch each other.

 - Let your child’s dentist know if your child is over 3 and sucks their thumb or finger.